Itserge1/orderbook_dashboard/readme.md

 My main challenge while building this project was handling **large datasets efficiently** and deciding how best to process and display them.
 I chose a combination of **pagination** and a **sliding-window approach**.
-Pagination allows the backend to send only a fixed number of rows at a time, while the sliding window ensures the client only displays the current visible range of data—keeping performance smooth and consistent.
+Pagination allows the backend to send only a fixed number of rows at a time, while the sliding window ensures the client only displays the current visible range of data-keeping performance smooth and consistent.

 Initially, I considered parsing the CSV directly on the client using [PapaParse](https://www.papaparse.com/) and rendering the chart entirely on the frontend with no backend involved.
 However, this approach quickly showed limitations: